Full TitleMOUNTAINEER: A Phase II, Open Label Study of Tucatinib Combined with Trastuzumab in Patients with HER2+ Metastatic Colorectal Cancer

-Tucatinib is an investigational drug that is taken orally (by mouth).
-Trastuzumab is already approved to treat breast and stomach cancers; its use in this study is considered investigational.
+Tucatinib is taken orally (by mouth) and is used to treat breast cancer.
+Trastuzumab is already approved to treat breast and stomach cancers.
+The use of both drugs in this study is considered investigational.
 Trastuzumab is given intravenously (by vein).

 To be eligible for this study, patients must meet several criteria, including but not limited to the following: